Search for the Electric Dipole Moment and anomalous magnetic moment of the tau lepton at tau factories: Introduction

-Compared with the EDM measurement of the electron ($<0.87\times10^{-28}\text{e}\cdot\text{cm}$), the current precision for tau is ten orders of magnitude lower.
-And the SM prediction of $g$-2 for tau is~\cite{Eidelman:2007sb}:
+Compared with the EDM measurement of the electron ($<1.1\times10^{-29}\text{e}\cdot\text{cm}$), the current precision for tau is ten orders of magnitude lower.
+The SM prediction of $g$-2 for tau is~\cite{Eidelman:2007sb}:

 which is about an order of magnitude below the current experiment precision.
-Thus, any progress in these measurements will be crucial for searching for BSM.
+Thus, any progress in these measurements will be crucial for the searching of BSM.

+However, in contrast to electron and muon $g$-2 measurements, where the exchanged photon is nearly on-shell ($q^2=0$), in the collider based measurement of $\tau$ lepton, the photon is off-shell.
+In this case it is the form factors at corresponding scale ($F_2(q^2)$ and $F_3(q^2)$), not $a_\tau$ and $d_\tau$, that are measured~\cite{Bernabeu:2007rr}.
+However, when the BSM scale $\Lambda^2$ is much higher than $q^2$ of the collision process, terms of higher orders of $q^2/\Lambda^2$ can be neglected in the form factor expansion, and the collider measurement can be interpreted through~\autoref{equ:EDM_g2_Def} into constraints on $d_\tau^{NP} = d_\tau - d_\tau^{SM}$ and $a_\tau^{NP} = a_\tau - a_\tau^{SM}$.
+When the BSM scale is lower than the measurement energy scale (as illustrated by the light scalar model in~\autoref{sec:model}), the real part of the contribution to the form factor from loop processes is used to constrain the BSM physics.

-It is expected that billions of tau pairs will be produced at the $e^-e^+$ colliders, such as $Belle$-II \cite{BelleII} and future tau-charm factories.
+It is expected that billions of tau pairs will be produced at the $e^-e^+$ colliders, such as $Belle$-II~\cite{BelleII} and future tau-charm factories.
 Because the chirality of leptons is preserved in their interactions with photons, the two taus are expected to have spins well correlated with each other.
-On the other hand, operators in Eq.~(\ref{equ:EDM_op_1}) and (\ref{equ:g_mimus_2_op}) flip the lepton chirality, which may cause a different spin correlation that can be detected in the topology of the tau decay products.
-The tau EDM and $g$-2 are searched for in this work, based on this idea.
+On the other hand, different interactions in~\autoref{equ:GammaLepton} may cause different spin correlations that can be detected in the topology of the tau decay products.
+The tau EDM and $g$-2 are thus searched for in this work, based on this idea.

+This paper is organized as follows.
+First the method that is used to reconstruct the neutrinos from the $\tau$ decay is introduced in \autoref{sec:reconstruction}, where the simulation of the signal and backgrounds and the event selection are also discussed.
+Then the matrix element for each event is calculated and the optimal observable is constructed to measure the tau EDM and $g$-2 in \autoref{sec:measurement}.
+The constraints on two example BSM models are obtained using the tau EDM and $g$-2 measurement in \autoref{sec:model}.
+The main results are summarized in \autoref{sec:summary}.